Britain's BBC to axe 450 newsroom jobs in cost-cutting drive

-LONDON (Reuters) - The BBC said on Wednesday it will axe 450 jobs from its news division in a cost-saving plan that will result in cuts at the World Service and its 5Live radio station and in fewer reports being made by analysis show Newsnight.
+LONDON (Reuters) - Britain’s BBC said on Wednesday it would axe 450 jobs from its news division in a restructuring designed to cut costs and change the way it produces news to reach a younger audience.

-The corporation said it would reorganize its newsroom along a “story-led” model where staff will be assigned to stories and not attached to individual programmes.
+The 98-year-old corporation, locked in a battle with the government over its future, said fewer viewers were watching its scheduled news programmes and it needed to invest in new formats on its digital platforms.

+To save money, it will cover fewer stories and journalists will work in centralised teams rather than for specific programmes, helping to cut duplication.

-BBC News said it currently employs around 6,000 people, including 1,700 outside the UK, but declined to specify how many are journalists.
+BBC News said it currently employs around 6,000 people, including 1,700 outside the UK, but declined to specify how many were journalists.
+Areas of the corporation facing cuts include late-night show Newsnight, the Victoria Derbyshire daytime show, 5Live radio and the World Service.

 “We need to reshape BBC News for the next decade in a way which saves substantial amounts of money,” said Fran Unsworth, Director of News and Current Affairs.